lamorenorod/ADM-HM2/README.md

 ## Awareness tips

-1. Dowload the data base, in this link: https://www.kaggle.com/datasets/najzeko/steam-reviews-2021
+1. Dowload the data base, in this [link](https://www.kaggle.com/datasets/najzeko/steam-reviews-2021)
-2. Download our detailed analysis and findings, on the [main.ipynb] file.
+2. Download our detailed analysis and findings, on the [main.ipynb](https://github.com/lamorenorod/ADM-HW2-GROUP-2/blob/main/main.ipynb) file.

 * **Since the database is 8 GB, it's recommended to download the files for reading, as GitHub does not allow files of that size to be submitted**